Do you love nautical decor too? Then this wreath is perfect to create.

 - Foam wreath form

-- 1/2 yard of blue and white striped knit, this one has a cute lacey texture on the white stripe.(you’ll have lots left over to make more for friends, or a cute scarf or pillow or…)
+- 1/2 yard of blue and white striped knit, this one has a cute lacey texture on the white stripe and I got it at Jo-Ann Fabric with a gift card that they gave me for this project.

 - Jute Cord

 - Cut strips of fabric just wide enough that it will fit comfortably around wreath.

 - Wrap around wreath and pin in place (this will help you get everything lined up before you do anything permanent)

 - Overlap where you need to, and fold under rough ends.
 With a half yard and a 12″ wreath, you should only have to use 2 strips.